-Families with children in the Houston, Texas area are fortunate to live near Texas Children’s Hospital.
-Not only is it the largest pediatric hospital in the United States, but it also consistently ranks as one of the best in the country.
+Families with children in the Houston, Texas, area are fortunate to live near Texas Children’s Hospital.
+It is the largest pediatric hospital in the United States.
+It consistently ranks as one of the best in the country.
 Located within the Texas Medical Center at 6621 Fannin Street in Houston, the nonprofit children’s hospital is open 24 hours a day, year-round, serving children from birth through age 19.

-The hospital was first recognized as a leader in pediatric care in 1964, when it performed a successful procedure to separate twins Karen and Kimberly Webber, who were joined at the chest.
-In that same decade, the hospital helped to establish the Texas Heart Institute, which is still a leader to this day in the research and treatment of adult and pediatric cardiovascular diseases.
+The hospital was first recognized as a leader in pediatric care in 1964 when it performed a successful procedure to separate twins Karen and Kimberly Webber, who were joined at the chest.
+In that same decade, the hospital helped establish the Texas Heart Institute, which is still a leader in researching and treating adult and pediatric cardiovascular diseases.

-In the 1970s, the hospital entered the spotlight once again as it treated David Vetter, a young boy who had been born with Severe Combined Immune Deficiency (SCID), for which there was no cure or long-term treatment at the time.
-Little David soon became affectionately known as “The Bubble Boy,” as he was placed in a specially designed, germ-free bubble in which he played, ate, slept, and even attended school for 12 years, until his death.
+In the 1970s, the hospital again entered the spotlight as it treated David Vetter, a young boy born with Severe Combined Immune Deficiency (SCID), for which there was no cure or long-term treatment.
+Little David soon became affectionately known as “The Bubble Boy,” as he was placed in a specially designed, germ-free bubble.
+In this bubble, he played, ate, slept, and even attended school for 12 years until his death.

-Through the following years, Texas Children’s Hospital continued to expand and break barriers in the world of pediatric medicine and care.
-It now boasts more than 600 beds and receives patients from all around the world.
+Texas Children’s Hospital continued to expand and break barriers in pediatric medicine and care through the following years.
+It now boasts more than 600 beds and receives patients worldwide.

-Emergency services are offered at two locations: the first floor of the hospital’s main campus at 6621 Fanin Street and the second floor of its West Campus, located at I-10 and Barker Cypress.
+Emergency services are offered on the first floor of the hospital’s main campus at 6621 Fannin Street and the second floor of its West Campus, located at I-10 and Barker Cypress.
 In addition to medical and surgical staff, the center has on-site child life specialists, family advocates, social workers, and interpreter services.

 Services and Specialties